 - 1. The respondent is a state senator. - 2.
-The allegations are based on the respondent's January 2006 semiannual report, 30-day and 8-day pre-election reports for the March 7, 2006, primary election, July 2006 semiannual report, and 30-day and 8-day pre-election reports for the November 7, 2006, general election. - 3.
-The respondent reported approximately \$73,500 of political expenditures as reimbursements without disclosing the full name and address of the vendors of the goods and services purchased, the description of the categories of goods or services received in exchange for the expenditure, or the purpose of the expenditures. - 4.
+The allegations are based on the respondent's January 2006 semiannual report, 30-day and 8day pre-election reports for the March 7, 2006, primary election, and July 2006 semiannual report. - 3.
+The respondent reported approximately \$17,400 of political expenditures as reimbursements without disclosing the full name and address of the vendors of the goods and services purchased, the description of the categories of goods or services received in exchange for the expenditures, or the purpose of the expenditures. - 4.
 The respondent filed corrected reports disclosing the required information.